Eroaleee/Blackjack/README.md

-# Blackjack
+# Implementation_of_music
-Algoritm de joc BlackJack pentru P.C.L.P.
+Algoritm de implementare a muzicii in cod pentru P.C.L.P.